justindthomas/silamoney/README.md

 ## Example

-A call to Sila's `check_kyc` endpoint can be accomplished in the following way.
+A call to Sila's `check_handle` endpoint can be accomplished in the following way.

 ~~~
 use serde::{Deserialize, Serialize};